MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-store-scale-unit-configuration-installation.md

 >   - Retail Store Scale Unit Retail Server for Cloud POS
 >
 > - In Azure, a web application (that is, an App registration in the new Azure portal) has been manually created for each Commerce Scale Unit installation (for example, CommerceScaleUnitHouston).
 A key (secret) has been created that can be used in the installer, as described earlier.
-> - The application ID (client ID) of the manually created web application has been added to the **Azure Active Directory applications** page in Commerce, as explained in step 1 of the preceding procedure.
+> - The application ID (client ID) of the manually created web application has been added to the **Microsoft Entra applications** page in Commerce, as explained in step 1 of the preceding procedure.
 > - The Cloud POS application ID (client ID) that was shown at the end of the Commerce Scale Unit installer has been added on the **Identity providers** FastTab, as explained in the final steps of the "Run the Commerce Scale Unit installer" section.

 ### Multiple-computer installation